 by Shellomi H. Gunawardena & W. M. K. Weerakoon Pages 44-46.

-The lower denominations up to Rs100 comes rarely on Auction.
-Over the last 25 years, I have never seen the Rs1,000 or Rs10,000 having been on Auction.
 There are two sets among collectors in Sri lanka and CBSL has displayed two sets in faded state attached with gum to a display board 😢 at the CBSL Economic History Museum in Colombo Sri Lanka.

 The Unc Specimen notes were scanned at 300 dpi and displayed